Silhouette Cameo 4 versus Cricut Maker

 But with that aside, I just purely love the fact that when I send a project to be cut in the Silhouette software, I can watch my design cut, OR I can click over to and start a new project as mentioned above.
 Multiple projects can be created while it is cutting the first.

 Cricut’s software just doesn’t let you do that.
-You are stuck watching that first design cut out.
+You are stuck watching that first design cut out before starting a new project.

 I’m just that girl, so making more things in less time is invaluable to me.
-Therefore, Silhouette will win every time.
+Therefore, Silhouette will win when it involves time.

 And when people still ask me which one to tell them to get, I will probably still answer it depends.
 It’s a personal decision.